A Step-by-Step Guide to Nurturing Leads Without Boring Them

 Cast the Spell of Interactive Content

+This is one of our most favorite lead nurturing tips.
 The effectiveness of interactive content is unquestionable because it generates phenomenal engagement.
 Marketers believe that it is educational and attention-grabbing, both of which help nurture leads and eventually clinch a sale.

 Macroscape, a marketing consulting firm clocked a conversion rate of 36% through an interactive quiz built on the Outgrow app.
-The reason it clicked with their client’s leads is because they educated them on the things they should factor-in while buying a cycle (through the questions they asked).
+The reason it clicked with their client’s leads is that they educated them on the things they should factor-in while buying a cycle (through the questions they asked).
 Besides, after completing the quiz, they are recommended a cycle that best fits their requirement.

 For the quiz takers, this sort of content is of great value.
 From being someone who probably didn’t know what cycle they should actually buy, they get a ready-made solution through a quiz that barely took them any time to complete.
-Once they know what suits them, they can easily talk to the sales.
+Once they know what suits them, they can easily talk to sales.

 Here’s another example of how Get Paid for Your Pad (GPYP) bounced back with higher conversions with the help of an assessment.
 Initially, they were unable to inspire users to fill the “contact us” form.
 Even when someone did leave their email address, they were unable to follow-up efficiently because they didn’t have complete information about them.
 Result?
 They ended up sending ‘generic’ follow-up emails which didn’t convert.

-This is when they embraced interactive content, asked nine questions that helped them build profiles and then give customized results within a matter of seconds.
+This is when they embraced interactive content, asked nine questions that helped them build profiles, and then give customized results within a matter of seconds.
 This immediate gratification, detailed results were the reasons this assessment stood out.
 For GPYP it was a massive win because their conversions skyrocketed to over 40%.
 So, on one hand, they nurtured the leads and on the other hand nudged them to the bottom of the funnel.